The date of separation in a California divorce plays an important role in many family law cases.

 When the issue of date of separation is litigated, the facts are everything.
 If the facts show, for example, that the husband and wife continue to eat dinner together at the family home, maintain a mailing address, engage in social events including vacations, and continue to behave consistent with a married couple, no amount of testimony that by the one trying to persuade the Orange County family court he or she intended something different will likely persuade the court.
 What impact the Marriage of Davis has on the facts remains to be seen.

 Some cases have the unusual facts of a husband and wife who have more than one date of separation and therefore separation period.
 This happens when a husband and wife separate from each other and meet the factual test for the definition but then reconcile for a period of time, only to separate again.
 These types of cases are especially complicated because the decision that has to be made is whether or not there was only one date of separation, which is typically the last one, or whether or not to was more than one instance of the parties being separated from each other and therefore properties acquired during the various separation periods are or are not separate property.

-Do you have an Orange County family law case with the date of separation an issue?
+Do you have a family law case with the date of separation an issue?
 Is it the difference between a long-term marriage and a short one?
 Don’t stress.
 Hire our experienced law firm to represent you.
-Contact our Orange County family law attorneys for a free consultation.
+Contact our family law attorneys for a free initial consultation.